kantega/kson/readme.md

 ###Basics

-Now, converting between our domain objects and json can be represented by two functions: An encoder which converts to json, and a decoder which converts from json.
+Now, converting between our domain objects and json can be represented by two functions: An encoder wich converts to json, and a decoder wich converts from json.
 These two functions can be represented as functional interfaces.

 The decoder can look like this
 ```java